-Today’s employers are looking for a reverse chronological resume format (most current role first, then positions follow from most current to oldest).
-Functional formats are not recommended unless there is a very unusual circumstance.
+If dates are a concern, try using a hybrid or chronological format, that focuses not only on employment dates but emphasizes skills and accomplishments.
 If you have several roles from a while ago that employers would find ideal, consider starting your resume with a section entitled something like “Relevant Career Experience” and listing these jobs on page one, then have a different section under this entitled “Current Career Experience” or “Additional Career Experience” and listing your most current jobs.

 It is common in many creative industries like design, advertising, fashion, film, and music to have a career, and resume, that consists of short-term contract or project-based work.
 Regardless of industry, you can simplify a history like this by listing your title first, then combining several companies together.
 For example, if you were a marketing director for multiple short-term projects: